Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 The `park_pct` function calculates the percentage of park coverage within a specified buffer distance.
 If you do not provide a `greenspace_layer`, the function will retrieve greenspace features from osmdata.
 The retrieved features are selected from categories such as leisure, nature, and land use, following the requirements outlined by Breekveldt:

-In the example below, the percentage of greenspaces is calculated for each address point within a euclidean buffer of a 3-minute walk (with a speed of 5 units and a time of 3 units).
+In the example below, the percentage of greenspaces is calculated for each address point within a euclidean buffer of 300m.
 The greenspace data is obtained from the retrieved OSM data.

 The `park_pct` function gives the percentage of park coverage given a certain buffer.
 If the `greenspace_layer` is not given, the greenspaces will be retrieved using features from [osmdata](https://wiki.openstreetmap.org/wiki/Map_features).
 The features which are retrieved from OSM are found within the leisure, nature and land use categories.
 In line with the work of [Breekveldt](https://github.com/Spatial-Data-Science-and-GEO-AI-Lab/Urban_Greenspace_Accessibility), the features need to adhere to the following requirements;